printablealice/draw_robots/README.md

 Windows only: Right click the .zip file you downloaded > Properties > Unblock > OK

-Extract such that draw_robots_main (or whatever the folder is called) sits on your Desktop
+Recommended: Extract such that a folder called draw_robots (with all the files in it) sits on your Desktop

 See the relavent readme for your operating system (Windows or Mac)